-- Beginning - Pupil can complete objective following input and practise - Advancing Pupil can complete the objective independently (with some 'prompting') - Deep Pupil can generally use and apply the statement confidently without prompting and is able to show further depth of learning by demonstrating independent and consistent use of a skill or concept across a range of contexts
+- o Beginning- pupil can complete objective following input and practice - Advancing Pupil can complete the objective independently (with 'prompting') - Deep (or showing mastery) pupil can generally use and apply the statement confidently without prompting and is able to show further depth of learning by demonstrating independent and consistent use of a skill or concept across a range of contexts

-The new national curriculum is premised on mastery (Advancing) being something which every child can aspire to and every teacher should promote.
+The new national curriculum is premised on mastery being something which every child can aspire to and every teacher should promote.
 It is about deep, secure learning for all, with extension of able students (more things on the same topic) rather than acceleration (rapidly moving on to new content).
 In developing our new approach to Teaching Learning and Assessment, our aim is to make "mastery for all" possible.